discorb-lib/discorb/docs/events.md

 #### `invite_delete(invite)`

-Fires when a invite is deleted.
+Fires when an invitation is deleted.

 | Parameter  | Type  | Description |
 | ---------- | ----- | ----------- |